Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Structural Metrics}

 An alternative and appealing way of assessing the learned representations' quality is using the so-called structural metrics.
-Structural metrics are all the metrics evaluating the properties of learned representations independently of the performance of the DRL agent.
-An example is a relation between the learned states and the actual states of the environment\footnote{The state of the environment is still considered non-observable over training, but in most cases, e.g. games and physics simulators, it is available for evaluation}.
-Common structural metrics are: \begin{itemize} \item Ground Truth Correlation (GTC) \cite{raffin2018s} measuring the correlation between the learned states and the true environment states. \item K-Nearest Neighbour (K-NN) \cite{raffin2018s} measuring the distance between K neighbours of latent states and K neighbours of true states. \item Linear Reconstruction Error (LRE) \cite{chopra2005learning} measuring the disentangle of the state features by linearly mapping them to their respective true state value. \item Validation Decoder \cite{morik2019state} measuring if the latent states can be used to reconstruct the observations without disambiguities\footnote{The gradients of the validation decoder are not propagated through the encoder as we aim at validating a fixed state representation.}. \item Ground Truth Error (GTE) \cite{Henderson2018} measuring the error to the ground truth with Euclidean or geodesic distance. \item Normalization Independent Embedding Quality Assessment (NIEQA) \cite{zhang2012new} measures the quality of the latent manifold in terms of preservation of the true underlying structure. \item Feature predictiveness \cite{finn2016deep} measuring how many of the features learned by the encoder are used by the forward model for predicting the future states. \item Hits at rank K \cite{kipf2019contrastive} measuring if the predicted latent state belongs to the K-NN of the true encoded observation. \end{itemize}
+Structural metrics comprise all the metrics evaluating the properties of the learned representations independently of the performance of the \acrshort{drl} agent.
+An example is the correspondence between the learned states and the actual states of the environment.
+The state of the environment is still considered non-observable over training, but in most cases, e.g. games and physics simulators, it is available for evaluation.
+Common structural metrics are: \begin{itemize} \item Ground Truth Correlation (\acrshort{gtc}) \cite{raffin2018s} measuring the correlation between the learned states and the true environment states. \item \acrshort{knn} \cite{raffin2018s} measuring the distance between K neighbours of latent states and K neighbours of true states. \item Linear Reconstruction Error \acrshort{lre} \cite{chopra2005learning} measuring the disentanglement of the state features by linearly mapping them to their respective true state value. \item Validation Decoder (\acrshort{vd}) \cite{morik2019state} measuring if the latent states can be used to reconstruct the observations without disambiguities.
+The gradients of the validation decoder are not propagated through the encoder as we aim at validating a fixed state representation. \item Ground Truth Error \cite{Henderson2018} measuring the error to the ground truth with Euclidean or geodesic distance. \item Normalization Independent Embedding Quality Assessment \acrshort{nieqa} \cite{zhang2012new} measures the quality of the latent manifold in terms of preservation of the true underlying structure. \item Feature predictiveness \cite{finn2016deep} measuring how many of the features learned by the encoder are used by the forward model for predicting the future states. \item Hits at rank K \cite{kipf2019contrastive} measuring if the predicted latent state belongs to the \acrshort{knn} of the true encoded observation. \end{itemize}